SadikUX/moodle-block_glossarysearch/readme.md

 # Glossary Search Block (block_glossarysearch)

-A lightweight Moodle block that lets users search glossary entries directly from a block region.
+A modern, lightweight Moodle block for searching glossary entries directly from a block region.
-Results are displayed **inside the block** with keyword highlighting and paging.
+Results are displayed **inside the block** with keyword highlighting, paging, and a responsive card layout.

 ---

 ## Features
+- Modern card design with Mustache templating
+- Search form and results inside the block, full width, mobile-friendly
 - Search by keyword across **concepts** and **definitions**
 - Works across all glossaries in a course, or restrict to one glossary in settings
-- Results shown directly in the block (no page navigation)
 - Match highlighting with `<mark>`
-- Paging (default 10 results per page)
+- Paging (10 results per page)
 - Per-instance custom title
+- No custom database tables required, no install.xml needed
+- Portable: search uses only SQL `LIKE` (no regex/DB-specific quirks)

 ---

 ## Requirements
-- Moodle **4.5** (tested only on 4.5)
+- Moodle **4.5** (tested on 4.5)
 - PHP 8.1 / 8.2
 - Tested with the **Adaptable theme**